The average job posting gets 250 resumes in response, according to Glassdoor. And it takes around 41 days to complete one hire, according to LinkedIn.

 • Send emails on a Sunday evening.
 Not many companies use this time block, which lets you get through the noise.
 Plus, people are usually preparing for the week ahead at this time, which makes them more receptive to a recruitment email.

 • Optimize emails for mobile.
 More than half of emails are opened on a phone.
 If your email doesn’t look good on a phone, it will be ineffective more than 50% of the time.
-Enable email domain’s security protocols.
+Enable email domain’s security protocols or implement email security solutions.
 For an effective email outreach, it’s important to secure the email domain as it boosts the email’s credibility and increases the deliverability rate.
 Check if you have a DMARC record activated for your email.

 In Final Words